zunda-arrow/zunda-arrow.github.io/src/pages/blog/developer.md

 There seems to be a disconnect between how developers categorize themselves and what I enjoy.
 How is it possible I either hate what the category does or am not knowleddgeable to do it, yet I still enjoy programming?

+I do not belive that catagizing people as a certain developer category is a good idea.